Jango73/qt-plus/README.md

 A class that can hold an NxN matrix.
 Used, among other things, for image filtering.

 ### QMLTreeContext
-A full QML parser.
+A full QML parser. <br>
 Holds the contents of a QML file in the form of a tree, made of specialized items for each kind of QML and JS declarations. <br>
-Can recreate the original QML file from the data tree, but currently throws comments away.
+* Can recreate the original QML file from the statement tree, but currently throws comments away.
+* Can convert the statement tree to XML.

+### QMLAnalyzer
+A class that allows static analysis of a QML statement tree (parsed using QMLTreeContext). <br>
+Uses a grammar file in XML format that declares what to check and eventually reject.

 ### CHTTPServer
 Implements the base functionalities of an HTTP server.
 Can be used to generate dynamic content.